wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 When using this option, the system:

 1. Detects the bot using [bot metrics](#how-api-abuse-prevention-works).
-1. Puts its IP into denylist for 1 hour.
+1. Put its IP into denylist for 1 hour.
 1. Blocks all requests from this IP within this time.

 [Denylist](../user-guides/ip-lists/denylist.md) is a list of IP addresses that are not allowed to access your applications even if originating legitimate requests.
 The filtering node in any [mode](../admin-en/configure-wallarm-mode.md) blocks all requests originated from denylisted IP addresses (unless IPs are duplicated in the [allowlist](../user-guides/ip-lists/allowlist.md)).